Calinciurariu/NatechWeather/README.md

 This repository contains a cross-platform weather forecasting application for **Android** and **iOS**, built with **.NET MAUI**.
 The application delivers real-time weather data, hourly forecasts, and includes a custom-built, high-performance charting component for data visualization.

-The project is architected to be robust, maintainable, and extensible, demonstrating professional software engineering practices within the .NET MAUI framework.

 ## Core Features

 The application provides a comprehensive and responsive user experience with the following features: